-This setting is applied to your scene's drawing resolution settings when creating a new scene, which is then applied to every new vector drawing created in your scene.
+NOTE This setting is applied to your scene's drawing resolution settings when creating a new scene, which is then applied to every new vector drawing created in your scene.
 Therefore, to apply changes to these settings to an existing scene, they must also be changed in the Drawing Resolution tab of the Scene Settings dialog.
 To apply changes to these settings to existing drawings, they must be changed using the Change Vector Drawing Brush Resolution dialog available from the Drawing top menu.

-Canvas Width: The default width of the canvas when creating drawings in a bitmap drawing layer.
+Default Canvas for Bitmap Layers Canvas W idth: The default width of the canvas when creating drawings in a bitmap drawing layer.
 The percentage is relative to the width of the scene.
 Its default value, 200%, makes the width of the canvas twice the width of the stage.
 Canvas Height: The default height of the canvas when creating drawings in a bitmap drawing layer.
 The percentage is relative to the height of the scene.
+Its default value, 200%, makes the height of the canvas twice the height of the scene.
+Its default value, 200%, makes the height of the canvas twice the height of the scene.
 Its default value, 200%, makes the height of the canvas twice the height of the stage.

-Default Canvas for Bitmap Layers Pixel Density: Determines the amount of pixels to store for each pixel that displays on the screen when the drawing is not zoomed in or scaled up.
+Pixel Density: Determines the amount of pixels to store for each pixel that displays on the screen when the drawing is not zoomed in or scaled up.
 For example, at 100%, zooming in or scaling up a bitmap drawing will make it lose picture quality.
 If set to 200%, bitmap drawings can be zoomed in or scaled up until they're twice their original size without losing picture quality.

-These settings are applied to your scene's drawing resolution settings when creating a new scene, which are then applied to every new bitmap drawing created in your scene.
+NOTE These settings are applied to your scene's drawing resolution settings when creating a new scene, which are then applied to every new bitmap drawing created in your scene.
 Therefore, to apply changes to these settings to an existing scene, they must also be changed in the Drawing Resolution tab of the Scene Settings dialog.
 To apply changes to these settings to existing drawings, they must be changed using the Change Bitmap Drawing Resolution dialog available from the Drawing top menu.